BSH2409/Drowsiness_Detection/README.md

 [Facial Landmark](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/)

 Drowsiness Classifier:
-We use the EAR(Eye Aspect Ratio) to determine whether the user is active/drowsy/asleep.
-We find the ratio of height and width of the eye to infer the open or close state of the eye.The ratio falls to approximately zero when the eye is close but remains constant when they are open.
+Drowsiness Classifier: the EAR (Eye Aspect Ratio) is calculated to determine whether the user is active/drowsy/asleep.
+To do so, the ratio of height and width of the eye is determined to infer the open or close state of the eye.
+The ratio falls to approximately zero when the eye is closed but remains constant when they are open.
 <div align="center">
   <img src="images/EAR.png" alt="ear"><br />
   <img src="images/EAR.jpg" alt="ear">